-- liking of cultural phenomena such as celebrities, movies, TV shows and music. - 2.
-People who have lower incomes are more likely to use social media to express interest in celebrities, movies, TV shows and music. - 3.
-People who have higher incomes are more likely to use social media to express their thoughts about the politics and the news. - 4.
-Research in economics has suggested that African-Americans are more likely to have lower incomes in states that have exhibited historic patterns of discrimination (Sokoloff and Engerman, 2000; Bertocchi and Dimico, 2014).
+- 1. The algorithm identifies a user as having a particular ethnic affinity based on their liking of cultural phenomena such as celebrities, movies, TV shows, and music. - 2.
+People who have lower incomes are more likely to use social media to express interest in celebrities, movies, TV shows, and music. - 3.
+People who have higher incomes are more likely to use social media to express their thoughts about the politics and the news.8 - 4.
+Research in economics has suggested that African Americans are more likely to have lower incomes in states that have exhibited historic patterns of discrimination (Sokoloff and Engerman 2000; Bertocchi and Dimico 2014).